 “It was a really tough time but I am so happy I made the choice I did, even if the first time I visited Lincoln was the day I moved into my student accommodation!”

 Not to bring back stressful memories of GCSE English, but you know what they say, “the best-laid plans of mice and men, often go awry”.
 If you’re set to go through Clearing or you’re losing sleep over what results day will bring, just remember to grab every opportunity you get with both hands and live your best life!

-Regardless of which city you end up in, Campus Living Villages has the solution to all of your accommodation needs.
-In the meantime, make sure you’re prepped for uni life and check out student-friendly advice and tips on our blog.
+Regardless of which city you end up in, our student accommodation at Campus Living Villages has the solution to all of your living needs.
+In the meantime, make sure you’re prepped for uni life and check out student-friendly tips on our blog.